Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

 \subsection{Results on face photo synthesis task}

-Compared with face sketch synthesis, there are fewer previous methods focus on the photo synthesis task.
-In this experiment, our method obtains the best performance with LPIPS (alex, squeeze, vgg) and SSIM on both datasets.
-According to Table. \ref{tab:photo_synthesis}, the SCAGAN [20] achieves better results than our method with FSIM and FID because of its stacking architecture.
-In contrast, our network is end-to-end which has stronger practical significance on edge devices.
-Moreover, it is more challenging to synthesize photos from the CUFSF dataset.
+Compared with face sketch synthesis, there are fewer previous methods that focus on the photo synthesis task.
+Our method obtains the best performance with LPIPS (alex, squeeze, vgg) and SSIM on both datasets.
+According to Table \ref{tab:photo_synthesis}, the SCAGAN \cite{b20} achieves better results than our method with FSIM and FID because of its stacking architecture.
+In contrast, our network is end-to-end that has stronger practical significance on edge devices.
+It is more challenging to synthesize photos from the CUFSF dataset.
 As shown in Fig. \ref{fig:prior} (d), there are illumination variations in the CUFSF dataset.
 Meanwhile, all photos are grayscale and sketches are drawn with deformation.

-However, our network achieves prodigious performance on the CUFSF dataset.
-As depicted in the lower three rows of Fig. \ref{fig:CUFS} (k) and lower two rows of Fig. \ref{fig:CUFSF} (j), the photos synthesized by our method maintain much personal identity and perspicuity.
+We display the visual comparison in Fig.~\ref{fig:photo_visualization}.
+Pix2Pix, MSG-SAR, and SCAGAN synthesize the natural photos compared with the ground truth faces.
+CycleGAN, KD+, and PS2MAN generate better results while their faces contain less stylized textures of the painter.
+On the contrary, our method achieves vivid and realistic photo synthesis.
+As highlighted in the red boxes, the facial structures of our results are much more natural than other competitors.